Graduate certificate in Teacher Leadership and Mentorship

 All applicants must:

-2. You will be advised of an admission decision and provided with registration information.
-A deposit is required when you register (see Fees and additional costs section below).
-This money will be applied toward your tuition fees.
-Final payment of all course fees is due the end of the second week of classes.
+Applicants will be advised of an admission decision and provided with registration information.
+A deposit is required prior to registration (see Fees and additional costs section below).
+This money will be applied toward tuition fees.
+Final payment of all course fees is due by the end of the second week of classes.

 Fees and additional costs

 See the Fees and Other Costs section.
 There will be additional costs for textbooks.
 You are encouraged to speak with your District about opportunities for professional development funding.

 Dates and location

 Courses will be held on the Abbotsford campus and online.
 The program will be offered as a cohort model, and will take one year of part-time study to complete.
 This program is designed not to interfere with your regular employment.
 On-campus classes will be scheduled for Friday and Saturday evenings over the course of the year.
 The program begins with a Summer Institute, during which time the course EDU 700 will be completed.
 This condensed summer session will run on Monday, Tuesday, and Wednesday during the day from 8:30 am - 2:30 pm.